 - Being over friendly with children

 - Having favourites

+- Taking photographs of children on their mobile phone

-- Using inappropriate language
+- Using inappropriate language or tone

 Low-level concerns about a member of staff should be reported immediately to the DSL/headteacher.
 If the concern is reported to the DSL, the headteacher should ultimately be informed and make any final decisions on how to respond.
-Where the concern is about the DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the chair of the governing board.
+Where the concern is about the DSL it should be reported to the headteacher and where it is about the headteacher it should be reported to the chair of the governing Body.